|Born||in Hampstead, London, England, UK|

 Mini Bio (1)

 Elizabeth Rosemond Taylor was considered one of the last, if not the last, major star to have come out of the old Hollywood studio system.
 She was known internationally for her beauty, especially for her violet eyes, with which she captured audiences early on in her youth and kept the world hooked on with since.

-Taylor was born in London, England, on February 27, 1932.
-Although she was born an English subject, her parents were Americans, art dealers from St. Louis, Missouri (her father had gone to London to set up a gallery).
+Taylor was born on February 27, 1932 in London, England.
+Although she was born an English subject, her parents, Sara Sothern (née Sara Viola Warmbrodt) and Francis Lenn Taylor, were Americans, art dealers from St. Louis, Missouri (her father had gone to London to set up a gallery).
 Her mother had been an actress on the stage, but gave up that vocation when she married.
 Elizabeth lived in London until the age of seven, when the family left for the US when the clouds of war began brewing in Europe in 1939.
 They sailed without her father, who stayed behind to wrap up the loose ends of the art business.

 The family relocated to Los Angeles, where Mrs. Taylor's own family had moved.
 Mr. Taylor followed not long afterward.
 A family friend noticed the strikingly beautiful little Elizabeth and suggested that she be taken for a screen test.
 Her test impressed executives at Universal Pictures enough to sign her to a contract.
 Her first foray onto the screen was in There's One Born Every Minute (1942), released when she was ten.
 Universal dropped her contract after that one film, but Elizabeth was soon picked up by MGM.